 - 09:40 ECDC update on travel-related Legionnaires disease and food and waterborne outbreaks: Lara Payne Hallstrom, Senior Expert Respiratory Diseases, Legionnaires’ Disease ECDC Sweden

-- 10:20 Avoiding the hotspots: Emerging health threats to worldwide travellers: Dr Gemma Buckland-Merrett, Epidemiologist, Travel Health Surveillance, PHE
+- 10:20 Travel trends and imported diseases in the UK: Dr Gemma Buckland-Merrett, Epidemiologist, Travel Health Surveillance, PHE

 - 10:50 Refreshments